 A Groovepad Pro monthly subscription would cost you $14.99 per month but you can opt to avail the yearly subscription, which is priced at $46.99 annually, to get a few dollars in savings if you intend to use the app long-term.

 To avoid any hassle, make sure that your device is compatible with the app before downloading it.
 The Android version has a file size of 52 MB and requires your device to run on Android 5.0 and up.
 Its current version is 1.8.4, which was updated last August 12.

-Meanwhile, the iOS version of the app has a file size of 226.5 MB and requires iOS 11.0 or later for both the iPhone and iPod touch.
-Users of iPad must ensure that their device is running on iPadOS 11.0 or later before installing.
+For the iPhone and iPod touch, the iOS version of the program has a file size of 226.5 MB and requires iOS 11.0 or later.
+Before installing, iPad users must make sure their device is running iPadOS 11.0 or later.

 The Groovepad app is a great way to introduce yourself into the world of DJing.
 I’d say that it’s quite addictive to use for me because I really love electronic music and being able to create my own beats was a dream come true.